SIMOGroup/PolyCompositeFEM3D/README.md

 based on arbitrary polytopes, which we name as Polytopal Composite finite Element (PCE).
 The key idea is to devise a polynomial projection of compatible strain fields through the least-squares approximation.
 For nearly incompressible problems, we design a pair of projection operators of volumetric and deviatoric strains resulting in stability of pressure solution.
-The present approach fulfills a patch test and satisfies the inf–sup stability.
+The present approach satisfies the inf–sup stability.
 Through several numerical investigations, we show that the proposed method reaches the theoretical convergence rate and significantly improves the accuracy of polygonal element based solutions.

 This Matlab codes can be extended to a wide range of engineering problems.